Incompleteusern/OST-YLIA/README.md

 then the Writer uses that data to write the new file.

 This does not handle type hints or spacing well at all.

+Naturally, since the source this is trying to reverse engineer is closed, this is probably off in quite a few subtle ways.